AlexandraShuyanova/MyJournal/README.md

 # React Note-Taking App

 A simple and interactive note-taking application built with React.
 Users can add, edit, and delete notes, with data stored in the browser's LocalStorage.
-Notes are **sorted by newest first**, so the most recent notes appear at the top.
+Notes are sorted by newest first, so the most recent notes appear at the top.
 The app features a responsive design and uses React Hooks for state management.

 ## 🚀 Demo